John, Lord of Carency: Family life

 Jean first married Catherine of Artois, the second daughter of Philip of Artois, the Count of Eu, and Marie of Berry.
 Jean and Catherine had no children, and after Catherine's death in 1420, Jean married his mistress Jeanne of Vendômois, the daughter of Hamelin of Vendômois and Alix of Bessé, on September 3 of the very same year at Le Mans.
-Jean de Bourbon had several children with Jeanne de Vendômois: